 Where a Politics degree can take you:

-- Government and politics (national and regional)
+- Government and politics (national, regional and international)

 - Public affairs